 - If you find it hard to scoop the ice cream after long hours of freezing, simply leave it out at room temperature for a minute or two (or slightly longer if your room temperature is not so warm) and try scooping it after that.

-Like this churned ice cream recipe?
-Here are my other posts you might want to check out:
+Like this easy ice cream recipe?
+Here are my other posts you might want to check out

 - Homemade No-Churn Ice Cream